DFE-Digital/record-concerns-support-trusts/ConcernsCaseWork/ConcernsCaseWork.API/README.md

 This API has a swagger page accessible at <url>/swagger, which lists all available endpoints.

-Authorisation is handled by an api key sent in the HTTP request header ```'ConcernsApiKey'```.
+Authorisation is handled by an api key sent in the HTTP request header ```'ApiKey'```.

 This api key should be one of the comma-separated list of valid keys which is held in the ```ConcernsCaseworkApi:ApiKeys``` property.

 Use this api key in the 'Authorise' option in the swagger page to run commands directly against the API.

-Alternatively, include an HTTP request header of ```'ConcernsApiKey'``` in any requests to this API, such as from Postman.
+Alternatively, include an HTTP request header of ```'ApiKey'``` in any requests to this API, such as from Postman.